Important practical differences between Anglo-American countries and Italy

 understand).
 It is only when they face the reality of a totally

-different society that they find out the inconvenience of
+different society that they find the inconvenience of

 conflicts on such customary habits.

-DATE (for citizens of the USA).
+DATES FORMAT IS VERY DIFFERENT (for citizens of the USA)!
 While in the USA the date

 follows the MONTH-DAY-YEAR convention, in *all* other countries